walles/riff/README.md

 ... to make git show refined diffs by default.

 # TODO
-* Think about how to visualize one line changing to itself with a comma at the end plus a bunch of entirely new lines.
-Think of a constant array getting one or more extra members.
-Bottom of `git show 77c8f77`, added leading spaces might do as a test case.
 * Think about highlighting whitespace errors like Git does
 * Think about how to visualize an added line break together with some indentation on the following line.